 3. The next step is the division of the protein into segments that will be treated as restrained (R) or mobile (M).
 As mentioned above, experiences so far are based on R-M-R structure scheme, but in principle the number of M's separated by R's can be greater than 1.
 Such cases will be investigated in the future.
 According to the R-M-R division, restraint data file for R segments is prepared.
-If the M segment contains regular secondary structures (alpha helices or beta strands), distance constraints files are additionally prepared, so that this conformation could be retained during energy minimization.
+If the M segment contains regular secondary structures (alpha helices or beta strands), distance constraints are additionally prepared, so that this conformation could be retained during energy minimization.

 4. The pseudo atoms of the M segment are randomly placed initially and the energy minimization of the whole structure follows.
-Finally obtained energy minima are subjected to evaluation, according to the total energy calculated for each of them.
+Finally obtained energy minima are subjected to evaluation, according to the calculated total energy.

-The energy minimization is performed with the use of the conjugate gradient algorithm.
+The energy minimization is performed using the conjugate gradient algorithm.
 The interactions are defined for each of the terms in the following expression for the total energy: